Generating natural images with direct Patch Distributions Matching: Experiments

-We first compare the three algorithms on the single image generation (or "reshuffling") task.
+\textbf{Image reshuffling:} We first compare the three algorithms on the image reshuffling task task.
 Given a natural image the task is to generate more images from the same scene which are different from the original one but show the same scene and are visually coherent.
-For this task, we use patch size 7 and start the optimization from a noise image. .
-Figure~\ref{fig:Reshuffling} compares our method to \cite{GPNN}, \cite{SINGAN} on the same images from Figure 4 in \cite{GPNN}.
+For this task, we start the optimization from a small noise image.
+Figure~\ref{fig:Reshuffling} visually compares our method to \cite{GPNN,SINGAN} on the same images from Figure 4 in \cite{GPNN}.
 It can be seen that our method provides comparable visual quality to that of GPNN, and both methods generate more realistic and artifact-free images compared to SinGAN.
-Table~\ref{tab:Reshuffling results} shows a quantitative comparison between our method and \cite{GPNN}, \cite{SINGAN}.
-SIFID is a full reference image quality metric described in \cite{SINGAN}.
-We recompute these scores for all algorithms using the published generated images sets from these paper's supplementary files and computed their SIFID\footnote{We used this code from SinGAN's official implementation \url{https://github.com/tamarott/SinGAN}} scores.
-Our scores differ slightly from those reported in~\cite{GPNN}, presumably due to different SIFID implementations.
-The numerical scores are consistent with the visual inspection: our method is comparable to GPNN in terms of image quality and diversity and both methods outperform SinGAN.
+Some of the images in figure~\ref{fig:Reshuffling} generated by GPDM do show more artifacts compare to GPNN but they are also much less similar to the reference image.